Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Study Methodology

 \subsection{Participant Demographics}

 Our survey attracted 91 respondents who completed the survey, of whom 72 (79\%) indicated having experience with GenAI tools and prompting.
 We answer our RQs based on these 72 responses.

-The 72 participants represent a diverse, global sample of software professionals, with reported experience ranging from one to 40 years (mean = 10.2, median = 10).
+The 72 participants represent a diverse, global sample of software professionals, with reported development experience of 1-40 years (mean = 10.2, median = 10).
 They held a variety of roles, including researcher (64\%), programmer (60\%), technical lead (28\%), and software architect (28\%).
-Respondents could select multiple roles, and overlaps were common: for example, while 46 participants identified as researchers (the most frequently selected role) 31 of them also reported other roles, notably programmer, architect, technical lead, and/or tester.
-For comparative analysis, we grouped professional experience into four categories: 24 \textit{juniors} (1–5 years), 22 \textit{intermediates} (6–10 years), 19 \textit{seniors} (11–20 years), and 7 \textit{veterans} (21+ years).
+Respondents could select multiple roles, and overlaps were common: for example, 31 of 46 participants identified as researchers (the most frequently selected role) also reported other roles, notably programmer, architect, technical lead, and/or tester.
+For comparative analysis, we grouped professional experience into four categories: 24 \textit{juniors} (1–5 years), 22 \textit{intermediates} (6–10 years), 19 \textit{seniors} (11–20 years), and 7 \textit{veterans} (21+ years). \looseness=-1

 Participants reported having developed software across 43 distinct domains, with the most common being Healthcare (22\%), Research (17.6\%), Banking (15.4\%), Software Development (12.4\%), and Communication (10.1\%).
 When asked to choose from a predefined list of eight system types, they most frequently indicated experience with web applications (63.9\%), desktop applications (33.3\%), libraries/frameworks (31.2\%), and AI-intensive systems (30.6\%).
 Respondents were located in 16 countries, with the majority residing in the United States (54\%), followed by Canada (11\%) and the United Kingdom (8\%).
 The most commonly used programming languages were Python (83\%), Java (61\%), and JavaScript (39\%).